Benzoyl Peroxide Topical

 Before using benzoyl peroxide,

-- tell your doctor and pharmacist if you are allergic to benzoyl peroxide or any other drugs.
+- tell your doctor and pharmacist if you are allergic to benzoyl peroxide, any other medications, or any of the ingredients in benzoyl peroxide products.
+Ask your pharmacist or check the package label for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications you are taking, including vitamins.